hcoles/pitest-site/quickstart/ant.markdown

 ## Installation

-Download the latest pitest and pitest-ant jars and put them somewhere convienient.
+Download the latest pitest and pitest-ant jars and put them somewhere convenient.

 ## Getting started